Ten FAQs people ask about buying print marketing materials.

 All printing requires some degree of design and the production of original artwork.
 Not all printers have a design facility so check first.
 If you're serious about a premium quality design and print job, where the focus is on the content rather than the production, it might be best to avoid high-street print shops and look for a marketing or communications agency or a large, full-service printer.

 2. How do I get my catalogue or leaflets designed?

 Although some printers offer a design service, in general it's better to go to independent graphic designers.
 They will have more flair and know where best to place the work, according to the quality required and the budget available.
 Graphic designers are good at producing eye-catching designs, but will not generally write copy.
 You can do this yourself, use a freelance copywriter or go to a marketing agency - which will employ professional wordsmiths, but charge you professional rates, too.

 Once the printer has the necessary artwork, your print job should not usually take more than a week, depending on the complexity of the work and the size of the print run required.

 3. What do I need to bear in mind when ordering print?

 Don't order print without being absolutely clear what it is for.
 Match the quality to your target market and the positioning of your product or service.
-Order enough copies to keep you going for the next two or three years.
-It is cheaper to order a longer run while the job is on the machine than to go back for more later.
+Order enough copies - it's cheaper to order a longer run while the job is on the machine than to go back for more later.